 Time Zones

-If the sending and receiving banks are in different time zones, this can create delays in processing the transfer.
+If the sending and receiving banks are in different time zones, the transfer’s processing can be delayed.

 A SWIFT payment initiated late in the business day in New York might not be processed until the following day due to the time difference with a recipient bank in Tokyo.